mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 Before installing a package, ensure that:

 * Your server environment meets the minimum requirements for the version you are installing.
-Read more in :xref:`Mautic's Download Requirements`.
+Read more in :xref:`Mautic's Requirements`.

 * Your server directory is writable by the Mautic web server.

 * Your database meets the minimum requirements for the supported databases and valid user permissions to access to the database.
-Read more in :xref:`Mautic's Download Requirements`.
+Read more in :xref:`Mautic's Requirements`.

 * Your server has enough free disk space to run the installation.
 Consider the database size as well.